floorshame/nightTab-Themes/README.md

 3. Click *Import From File* Then Choose The .json File You Downloaded
 ![Not Loaded](/Tutorial/3.PNG)

-## 2 Subbmiting Themes

-If You Want To Submit A Skin To Be Added To This Github Please Goto Issues And Make An Issue.
-It Must Include
-- A Screenshot Of The Theme
-- A Data File Of The Theme
-If Your Skin Is Not Appropriate Then It Will Be Instantly Denied

 ## 3 Themes

 ### Blue Swirl